twonth/winning-at-windows/README.md

 * [Autoruns for Windows](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns): comprehensive startup process manager.

 * [WizTree](https://diskanalyzer.com/): shows, visually, which files are taking up space on your drive.
 Very fast on NTFS-formatted drives.
+A (paid) alternative with a nicer UI is [FolderSizes](https://www.foldersizes.com/).

 * [geek uninstaller](https://geekuninstaller.com/): Improves on the stock uninstaller with a force removal tool and leftover detection.